In this series of articles, UA managers will answer six questions to share their insights on UA and industry trends.

-Davide Sinigaglia is a lifelong gamer and the Senior User Acquisition Manager at Goodgame Studios, where he is responsible for the title Big Farm: Mobile Harvest.
+Davide Sinigaglia is a lifelong gamer and Senior User Acquisition Manager at Goodgame Studios, where he is responsible for the title Big Farm: Mobile Harvest.
 Our Hamburg neighbor, Goodgame Studios (part of the Stillfront Group) has developed various games including Big Farm: Home & Garden, Empire: Four Kingdoms, Empire: Age of Knights, and many others.

-1. How do you approach UA at Goodgame Studios?
+1. How Do You Approach UA at Goodgame Studios?

 Each product is unique and will work on different time horizons, traffic sources, and audiences.
 It’s important to make sure you have a good product–market fit and a person dedicated to each product, owning it and putting all of their best efforts into it.

-Generally speaking, younger audiences are cheaper to acquire, older tend to monetize better.
+Generally speaking, younger audiences are cheaper to acquire, and older tend to monetize better.
 It’s a balancing act between the different needs that every traffic source can satisfy.

 Don’t fight the algorithm, humor it.
-Forcing algorithms to do what you want by setting hard limits can be counterproductive, using creatives to reach new and different audiences and/or placements, is the way to go.
+Forcing algorithms to do what you want by setting hard limits can be counterproductive; using creatives to reach new and different audiences and/or placements, is the way to go.

 Know your audience!
 Getting that knowledge might prove expensive, but you will reap the benefits for the lifetime of your product.

-My guess is rewarded ad formats will continue to grow, hopefully also by expanding on iOS!
+My guess is rewarded ad formats will continue to grow – hopefully, also by expanding on iOS!

 6. And Last But Not Least, What Is Your Favorite Mobile Game?